anilparmar111/fylebank-rest-api/README.md

 After That From The Heroku DashBoard We Can Get Name,User,password,host Of Database.
 We Have To Add That Data In To Our settings.py File

+also we have to add url in our allowed host in settings.py ALLOWED_HOSTS = ['fylebank-rest-rapi.herokuapp.com','127.0.0.1']

 ## Step 07: building the app locally
 Run the following command to test Heroku deployment locally.
 Make sure you're the root of the project.